damianhakert/damianhakert.github.io/source/jobs/developer/index.md

 ## Senior Developers
 Senior Developers are experienced developers who:
-* have specific domain expertise
+* know a domain really well and radiate that knowledge
 * train new people
-* are a go-to person for the rest of the team
+* are the go-to person when people on the team have development questions